Power Apps: what is it and how it works (2026 guide)" loading="lazy">Power Apps: what is it and how it works (2026 guide)

 If you recognize yourself in any of these situations, Power Apps may be a good fit:

-• the same data gets retyped 2–3 times (Excel + email + ERP/CRM)
+- the same data gets retyped 2–3 times, across Excel, email and ERP or CRM;

 This guide gives you a clear overview, with examples and criteria to understand when it truly makes sense.

-Power Apps is part of the Microsoft Power Platform and integrates with tools that are already common in SMEs such as Microsoft 365 (Outlook, Teams, SharePoint) and, when present, Dynamics 365.
+Power Apps is part of the Microsoft Power Platform and integrates with tools that are already common in SMEs such as Microsoft 365, Outlook, Teams, SharePoint and, when present, Microsoft Dynamics 365.
 The value is not “building an app”, but gaining more control over data, making fewer mistakes, and running faster processes.

 What Microsoft Power Apps is and what it’s for